titobrasolin-ke/urbandatasetgateway-client-python/docs/UrbanDatasetGatewayApi.md

 # **is_alive**
 > IsAlive200Response is_alive(body=body)

-The method \"is alive\" allows to verify that the token is still valid.
-If it is invalid, the client must repeat the login procedure.
+Verify that the token is still valid

 ### Example